votingworks/rave-cryptography-implementation/README.md

-# RAVE ElectionGuard Client
+# RAVE Cryptography Implementation

-This is a client of the electionguard library for RAVE purposes.
+This is an early prototype implementation.

 ## IMPORTANT WARNING